tonyxieuoft/BCB430_Chang_Lab_program/README.md

 #### Exons or Full Sequences (required input)

-Finally, the user will be asked whether they would like exons or the full gene sequences to be pulled out.
+The user will be asked whether they would like exons or the full gene sequences to be pulled out.
 In both cases, only **coding regions** will be returned.
 Rather than a file, the user simply enters '1' for exons, and '2' for full sequences.

-####
+#### Selecting for Optimal Transcript Variants (required input)

+After sequences from NCBI have been pulled out, there will likely exist *multiple* transcript variants for the same gene for certain species.
+The user will be asked whether they would like to keep these variants, or automatically select for the variant with optimal length and **discard the rest**.
+Read more about this method and its rationale in the *Methods and Algorithms* section.

 #### NCBI Exon Pull Results (output)